-The garden as seen today results from Dr. James Broadbent’s horticultural knowledge and his analysis of the detailed research by Mrs. Jessie Serle; the compilation by Adshead & McQuie of information in surveyor’s field notebooks from 1894 and 1911; archaeology by Maddy Atkinson and family photographs belonging to Fripp family descendants.
+The re-created garden is the result of a scheme developed by noted architectural and landscape historian Dr. James Broadbent to re-instate the garden destroyed by the building of the hospital wards which surrounded the house from the 1950s to the early 1980s.
+His horticultural knowledge was combined with his analysis of the detailed research by Mrs. Jessie Serle; the compilation by Adshead & McQuie of information in surveyor’s field notebooks from 1894 and 1911; archaeology by Maddy Atkinson and family photographs belonging to Fripp family descendants.
 Dr. Broadbent’s research confirmed the original outlines of garden beds and the location of the summer house, pergola and fernery.
 Only one plant is thought to have survived from Greenlaw’s time: a now coppiced fig tree adjacent to the retaining wall near the northwest corner of Villa Alba.